 Regular: plays back audio maintaining a constant delay, which is the same across multiple devices that are part of a system.
 This allows the possibility to keep a synchronized play-out.
 It should be used when playing BGM over RTP.
-When the RTP audio stream is received the switch to the RTP source is NOT instantaneous, it takes approximately 25 seconds before the stream starts to play.
+When the RTP audio stream is received the switch to the RTP source is NOT instantaneous.
 When playing back in regular mode the end to end delay is ~5 seconds.

 Low Latency: plays back with the lowest possible latency.
 It is a mode to be used for RTP paging, or short announcements received over RTP.
 When the RTP audio stream is received the switch to the RTP source is instantaneous.
 When playing back in Low Latency mode the end to end delay is between 130 - 200ms.